Quantum Bayesian Error Mitigation Employing Poisson Modelling over the Hamming Spectrum for Quantum Error Mitigation: Methodology

 \subsection{\sol{} Limitations}

 \sol{} attempts to predict and exploit the latent Hamming structure of errors observed on quantum computers.
-This requires the system to have its errors be somewhat predictable.
+This requires the errors to exhibit some structure.
 With respect to the predictability, \sol{} uses a Poisson distribution modeling scheme to attempt to predict the distance of errors from the real solution, and then reconstruct the target output.
-When the prediction has unreliable access to system-wide information, or the $\lambda$-estimation is substantially incorrect, \sol{} will struggle to reconstruct.
+When the prediction has unreliable access to system-wide information, or the $\lambda$-estimation is substantially incorrect, \sol{} will struggle to perform error mitigation.
 This is also shown in Figure~\ref{fig:model_validation}, where \sol{} beats out uniform distribution until the 84th percentile.
 When \sol{} inaccurately estimates the Poisson parameter, it can seek to correct from a pool that has lower support.
 This can be thought of as two Poisson distributions of substantially different $\lambda$s, which leads to low overlap, compared to the uniform distribution, which always has some overlap.
 Finally, it is required that the probability of the correct bit-string being non-zero, as in the initialization phase, only vertices in the state graph that have non-zero probabilities are generated.
-Hence, if the true solution was never observed, it will not be correctly targeted by Q-Beep.
+Hence, if the true solution was never observed, it will not be correctly targeted by Q-BEEP.
+Q-BEEP is scalable until algorithms become predominantly noise, which is the case for most algorithms in the near term.
+However, as hardware and software continue to improve, the reach of Q-BEEP expands.
+Although Q-BEEP requires a base degree of error structure, it can be used in conjunction with other error mitigation techniques like Quancorde \cite{ravi2022boosting}, which enhances the baseline fidelity from a collection of ensembles, thereby amplifying the benefits of Q-BEEP.
+Furthermore, adapting and analysing how Q-BEEP interacts with QEC codes is an unexplored area, and is an interesting direction to investigate.
+We set this as a future work.